0034034/gitrepo/readme.txt

-Git is a distributed version control system.
+Git is a version control system.
-Git is free software distributed under the GPL.
+Git is free software.
-Git has a mutable index called stage.
-Git tracks changes.
-create a new branch.
-create a new branch is quick and simple 2. fix 101